dfds/component-rfc/passenger/Services.Pax.Basket.md

 Hellman k8s cluster in AWS

 ## 8 Inner architecture
-Events are published to ?
+Events are published to Kafka.
-Aurora MySQL Database ?
+Database ?